nullthefirst/nullthefirst/README.md

 Mambo (Hello) 🌩 .
 My name is **Usheninte Dangana** - 'Ninte for short,

-I am a Software Engineer passionate about using innovative implementations to improve business processes.
+I am a Software Developer passionate about using innovative implementations to improve business processes.

 > I live by a simple motto: _"From one thing, you must know ten thousand things"_.